Women in International Security and Cyberspace Fellowship

 The organizing countries provide support to fellows in attending negotiations in the UN cyber processes (Open-ended Working Group and Ad-Hoc Committee).
 The GFCE Secretariat provides administrative and logistical support enabling fellows to travel to these meetings and actively participate.
 The program of meetings follows the schedules set out by the respective UN Process.

 The organizing countries arrange trainings and workshops corollary to the UN substantive sessions.
 These events are a core feature of the fellowship, helping fellows to prepare for upcoming negotiations, develop knowledge on the substantive content of discussions, as well as developing skills, for example in cyber diplomacy.
-In March 2024, during the OEWG 7th Substantive Session in New York, UNITAR hosted the spring Women in Cyber training programme attended by a group of 41 fellows.
-The workshops were focused on capacity building, cybersecurity diplomacy, and international humanitarian law to prepare the fellows for the substantive session.
+Prior to the OEWG 8th session in July (July 8-12), the group of 31 WiC fellows attended a four-day training on Women in Cyber Fellowship: Strengthening Capacity Building and Technical Skills for the Open-Ended Working Group (July 1-3, July 5) provided by UNITAR.
+The workshops were focused on practical exercises to enhance their negotiation skills and strategic thinking, connect with diplomats and global leaders on topics like International Humanitarian Law, Artificial Intelligence (AI) in peace and security, and gender-sensitive cybersecurity.

 Events in which the fellows participate